 Together, these programs have proven to be invaluable for promoting a superior level of teaching and learning in a liberal arts environment.

-For additional information on the Bingham Program, contact the Dean of the College.
+For additional information on the Bingham Program, contact the Vice President of Academic Affairs and Dean of the University.

 Kirk Abraham, associate professor of exercise science

 Sarah Bray, assistant professor of biology